aileencomer/driving-engine/guides/quick-start/test-mock-data/iOS.md

 The `cadence` that you set for `startMockTrip` will determine how fast the engine processes each GPS point.
 For example, a value of `0.5` would correspond to a half second between points where a value of `1.0` would be real time.

 ## Test the application
 Since there isn't any UI on this app, we'll monitor the `Device Console` to ensure the mock trip is working.
 After you've built and deployed the app to your phone, run the app to with it connected to your laptop to see debug messages.
-You should see:

-**TODO** show Device Console messages

 ## Next Steps
 Great, you've got some test data working!
 Next, we'll learn to [interpret the trip summaries](../../reference/interpret-trip-summary.md).